paullabonne/BayesMultiMode/README.md

 BayesMultiMode
 ================

-Bayesian methods for mode inference in mixture distributions.
-Provides functions for (i) estimating a mixture distribution using MCMC methods;
-(ii) simple post-processing (burn-in and discarding empty components);
-(iii) mode inference which provides posterior probabilities for each potential mode and associated locations.
+An R package for detecting multimodality using Bayesian methods.
+The package provides functions for (i) estimating a mixture distribution using MCMC methods; (ii) post-processing (burn-in and discarding empty components); (iii) mode inference which provides posterior probabilities for each potential mode and associated locations.
 The number of mixture components is allowed to be unknown a priori and estimated using a Spare Finite Mixture (SFM) algorithm.
 Currently the package supports a flexible mixture of shifted poisson distributions.
 The shifted poisson